 Subsequently, on 25 May 2020, the RBI clarified (in response to an application filed under the Right to Information Act 2005) that presently there is no prohibition applicable to banks to provide bank accounts to crypto exchanges or crypto traders.

 On 31 May 2021, the RBI issued another circular to reiterate that the RBI Circular cannot be cited in light of the Supreme Court judgment of 4 March 2020.
-However, the RBI clarified that banks and financial institutions may continue to carry out customer due diligence processes in line with the relevant regulations and standards for know-your-customer (KYC), anti-money laundering (AML) and combating of financing of terrorism (CFT) obligations under the Prevention of Money Laundering Act 2002; and ensure compliance with relevant provisions under Foreign Exchange Management Act for overseas remittances.
+However, the RBI clarified that banks and financial institutions may continue to carry out customer due diligence processes in line with the relevant regulations and standards for know-your-customer (KYC), anti-money laundering (AML) and combating of financing of terrorism (CFT) obligations under the Prevention of Money Laundering Act 2002 and ensure compliance with relevant provisions under the Foreign Exchange Management Act 1999 for overseas remittances.

 Further, the Ministry of Corporate Affairs issued a notification in March 2021 to make it mandatory for companies to disclose any dealings in cryptocurrency or virtual currency in their balance sheets.